Booker: GOP can't force Obamacare replacement 'down our throats'

 Washington (CNN)The Republican plan to repeal and replace the Affordable Care Act is a "bad policy" that will harm lower-income people, Sen. Cory Booker said Sunday on CNN's "State of the Union."

 "The Republicans cannot just force this down our throats," the New Jersey Democrat told anchor Jake Tapper.
 "It's going to knock a lot of folks off, hurt long-term care, hurt good working-class folks.
-So, I don't understand this all."
+So, I don't understand this almost."

 "I don't understand what their political strategy because this is bad politics," he added.
 "But deeper than that, it's bad policy and bad process."